 Help for Seniors at the Dunes East Hampton

 In the United States, Alcoholics Anonymous supported 1,262,542 members as of January 2016.
 Lawyers, doctors, counselors, teachers, and blue-collar workers all face the risk of alcohol abuse and social, emotional, and physical complications.
 No one should ever feel ashamed about admitting a reliance on alcohol or reaching out for help.
-Life is hard, and so many falter when it comes to drugs and alcohol.
+Life is hard, especially with alcohol abuse trends in older adults, and so many falter when it comes to drugs and alcohol.

 At The Dunes East Hampton, we strive to provide a private and respectful environment focused on alcohol abuse support for people of all ages.
 We routinely serve older adults, and we thoroughly understand the stigma and the power in rehabilitation and hope for the future.